 Expect a Culture Change

-Requirements are ethereal enough already.
-Being able to print the requirements gives them a slightly more tangible feel.
-But storing them in the deep, dark recesses of a database makes them even less tangible.
+As abstractions, requirements are ethereal by nature.
+Being able to print the requirements gives them a slightly more tangible feel, whereas storing them in a database makes them seem even less tangible.
 It seems difficult for organizations to completely make the transition from the familiar document approach to storing requirements only in a database.
-One trap is investing effort into putting requirements in the tool while still retaining the original documents as the master requirements location.
+One common trap is putting requirements in the tool while still retaining the original documents as the master requirements location.
 Your goal is to have all stakeholders regard the tool as the ultimate source of the current requirements for their project and not rely on the original requirements documents.
-This culture change will demand gentle pressure relentlessly applied by the managers and change agents in the organization to steer the organization to the new ways of thinking and working.
+This culture change will demand gentle pressure relentlessly applied by the managers and change agents in the organization to steer people toward the new ways of thinking and working.

 To accelerate the movement from a document-based paradigm to the use of the tool, set a date after which the tool’s database will be regarded as the definitive repository of the project’s requirements.
-After that date, requirements residing only in word-processing documents won’t be recognized as valid requirements.
+After that date, requirements residing only in word-processing documents won’t be recognized as valid.

 Don’t Create Too Many Requirement Types or Attributes

-Most requirements management tools allow you to define a variety of requirement type.
-Figure 1 suggests some requirements types to consider defining.
-You might identify an owner for each requirement type, who will have the primary responsibility for managing the database contents of that type.
+Most requirements management tools allow you to define a variety of requirement types.
+Figure 1 suggests some requirement types to consider defining.
+You might also identify an owner for each type, who will have the primary responsibility for managing the database contents of that type.
 Each type can have its own set of attributes, pieces of data associated with that requirement type.
 For instance, you could define a use case requirement type that contains the components found in a typical use case template.
 You could also create a functional requirement type with a different set of attributes.
 Some attributes to consider for functional requirements are author, priority, status, origin, release number, validation method, rationale, and current owner.
-The tool will create and update certain attributes automatically, such as the creation date or date of last change.
-Other attributes are user-defined.
+The tool will create and update certain attributes automatically such as the creation date or date of last change.
+Other attributes are user defined.